benstaf/astro-pit-pages_new/src/content/blog/balyasnyopenai.md

 ## Conclusion: The Question That Defines Everything

-The Balyasny–OpenAI case study is impressive as an engineering achievement.
+The Balyasny–OpenAI case study is interesting as an engineering achievement.

 But as a quantitative result, it leaves the most important question unanswered: